collective-action/tech/README.md

     2013/11/19
    </td>
    <td>
     Hundreds of workers at a Chinese Nokia factory located in Dongguan, Guangdong Province have on strike.
-As shown in the above photo, they're holding up a large banner in protest, which reads "Workers are not simple merchandise, assets or slaves.
+They're holding up a large banner in protest, which reads "Workers are not simple merchandise, assets or slaves.
 Please do not sell us.
 We have DIGNITY and RIGHTS!"
    </td>
    <td>
     <a href="/actions/0001.md">